codex-academy/Drink-Up/index.md

 ];
 ```

-Write some new tests, but no new functions, to check that your code answers the following questions correctly.
+Write some new tests, but **no new functions**, to check that your code answers the following questions correctly.

 * How many coffees were drunk on Thursday?
 * How many teas were drunk on Thursday?